ROLES IN FINANCIAL ADVICE

 CLIENT SERVICES OFFICER

-A Client Services Officer works closely with financial advisers and planners to ensure clients receive high-quality service.
+A Client Services Officer works closely with professionals performing other roles in financial advice, including advisers and planners, to ensure clients receive high-quality service.
 They act as a liaison between clients and the financial planning team, providing administrative and operational support to maintain efficient service delivery.
+This role is ideal for those starting out and wanting hands-on exposure to financial adviser duties and the broader financial adviser role.

 High school or Cert IV in Financial Services